Safe Checkout

 EMC 5039652 540MB SCSI Hard Drive

-- 540MB Storage Capacity
+- 540MB storage capacity

-- Designed for older server systems
+- Suitable for older server and storage systems

-- EMC reliability for its era
+- High-performance data access for its era

 Click on Inquire to get latest price